LunaticNeko/anhost/readme.md

 * Python 3.8
 * pandas 1.0.5
 * numpy 1.19.0
+* matplotlib 3.2.2
+* seaborn 0.10.1
 * Windows 10 (this is why I'm trying to stay away from awk/bash/shell stuff)

 Python 2 support is not guaranteed.
+Other dependencies for the listed packages may be required.

 ## Copyright: